gestaolivre/django-brazil-fields/README.md

 [![Coverage Status](https://coveralls.io/repos/gestaolivre/django-brazil-fields/badge.svg)](https://coveralls.io/r/gestaolivre/django-brazil-fields)
 [![Code Health](https://landscape.io/github/gestaolivre/django-brazil-fields/master/landscape.svg?style=flat)](https://landscape.io/github/gestaolivre/django-brazil-fields/master)

-Tipos de dados usados no Brasil.
+Campos para os tipos de dados usados no Brasil.

 > This software is coded and documented in portuguese only as it is intended to be used to validate brazilian types.